Nathan Murphy (footballer)

-Nathan Murphy (born 15 December 1999) is a professional Australian rules footballer playing for the Collingwood Magpies in the Australian Football League (AFL).
+Nathan Murphy (born 15 December 1999) is a former professional Australian rules footballer who played for the Collingwood Football Club in the Australian Football League (AFL).

 In his youth, Murphy had promising cricket and football careers.
-He played school cricket for Brighton Grammar, state cricket for Victoria and national under-16 cricket for Australia.
+He played school cricket for Brighton Grammar, state cricket for Victoria, and national under-16 cricket for Australia.
 Murphy represented Brighton Grammar and the Sandringham Dragons in football.
-In July 2017, he decided to focus on football, and was viewed as a top-30 prospect in the 2017 AFL national draft.
+In July 2017, he decided to focus on football, and he was viewed as a top-30 prospect in the 2017 AFL national draft.
 Murphy was selected by Collingwood with pick 39 and made his AFL debut in round 22 of the 2018 AFL season against Port Adelaide.

 Junior career

 Cricket

 Murphy focused on cricket in his junior career, playing as a wicket-keeper and batsman.
 He played for East Sandringham at 14 and represented Brighton Grammar School.
 In March 2015, Murphy played state cricket for Victoria's under-15 team.
-He represented Australia's under-16 side against Pakistan in a twelve-match series, and went on to play state cricket for Victoria's under-17 and under-19 teams.
+He represented Australia's under-16 side against Pakistan in a twelve-match series, and he went on to play state cricket for Victoria's under-17 and under-19 teams.